fxmta/DigitalSystemsProject/README.md

 ** Image Processing Based Fruit Classification **

-## A coding software system to check whether a fruit is ripe or unripe with a given precentage.
+<sub> A coding software system to check whether a fruit is ripe or unripe with a given precentage. </sub>

 ### Student name : Fatima Alshasrhani